jenilparmar/jenilparmar/README.md

 ## 🧑‍💻 About Me

-I'm a **4th-year CS undergrad at IIIT Vadodara** (CGPA: 8.64) building production-grade AI systems — not demos, not notebooks, but systems that run at scale.
+I'm a **4th-year CS undergrad at IIIT Vadodara** (CGPA: 8.51) building production-grade AI systems — not demos, not notebooks, but systems that run at scale.

-Currently a **Founding AI & Backend Engineer at Aegis**, where I'm engineering security infrastructure for Model Context Protocol (MCP) integrations — think RBAC, prompt injection mitigation, and end-to-end audit layers for autonomous AI agents.
+Currently a **Founding AI & Backend Engineer at Aegis**, engineering a governance and security proxy layer for Model Context Protocol (MCP) integrations — Contextual Intelligence Layer (Strategy-pattern policy engine), Agent Workspace (Mediator-pattern multi-agent coordination), prompt injection mitigation, and end-to-end audit logging, cutting agent token usage by **68%**.

-Before that, at **CNVRT Labs**, I shipped a multi-agent social media content pipeline on LangGraph that cut API latency by **77%** (6s → 1.34s) and hit **94.6% weekly availability**.
+Before that, at **CNVRT Labs**, I architected a multi-agent social media content pipeline on LangGraph and led the migration from a monolith to distributed microservices.

 My sweet spot: the intersection of **LLM reasoning**, **distributed systems**, and **production reliability**.
 If you're building agentic pipelines or wrestling with LangGraph — let's talk.